naval

 First German edition of Charnock’s biography of Nelson.
 First published in English in 1806, the work is notable for Charnock's use of Nelson's original letters… (more)

 First German edition of Charnock’s biography of Nelson.
 First published in English in 1806, the work is notable for Charnock's use of Nelson's original letters and first-hand accounts of his life.
 The engraved plates appear to have been specifically prepared for this rare German edition, of which there appear to be no institutional copies in the UK or US.
-COPAC/OCLC list no copies in British Libraries (and none outside continental Europe).
+No copies located in British Libraries (and none outside continental Europe).

 (see full details)